Vihaan-cs11/Collaborative_Filtering/README.md

 Item-to-Item CF: Finds movies that are similar to the ones the user has already rated or watched and recommends them accordingly.

 Matrix Factorization: Uses a technique like SVD to decompose the user-movie rating matrix into latent features, enabling more accurate predictions of movie ratings based on past behaviors.

-Getting Started
-Prerequisites
-Python 3.x
-pandas, numpy, and scikit-learn libraries for data processing and collaborative filtering A dataset with user ratings (such as the MovieLens dataset) Installation